About the artist

 A selection of original Polaroids are still available, alongside limited edition prints produced from the originals.

 Prints are on Hahnemuhle Silk Baryta and available in 2 sizes.
-Contact with series and item # for current availability and pricing.
+Contact with series and item # for current availability.

 Paintings

-Original 18x24 paintings on thick-stock watercolour board are available for purchase at $250.
+Original 18x24 paintings on thick-stock watercolour board are available for purchase.
 Inquire with series and item # for details.